Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Legendre collocation method for the normal modes

 In this way, a differential equation can be discretized into a system of linear equations, and the problem can be solved.
-In actual numerical calculations, the unknown function $u(x)$ is not expanded with Chebyshev polynomials; instead, the original equation is constrained to be strictly true at the CGL points, and this constraint is ultimately used to solve the linear equations to directly obtain the function values $u(x_j)$ at the CGL points $x_j$.
-Since the CGL points are not equidistant, the function values at the remaining points on the interval $[a,b]$ can be obtained through interpolation once the $u(x_j)$ are obtained.
+In actual numerical calculations, the unknown function $u(x)$ is not expanded with Legendre polynomials; instead, the original equation is constrained to be strictly true at the LGL points, and this constraint is ultimately used to solve the linear equations to directly obtain the function values $u(x_j)$ at the LGL points $x_j$.
+Since the LGL points are not equidistant, the function values at the remaining points on the interval $x$ can be obtained through interpolation once $u(x_j)$ are obtained.

-A systematic theoretical study of the convergence of the Chebyshev polynomials and the collocation method has been presented by Boyd \cite{Boyd2001}, and the asymptotic rate of convergence in the CCM has been previously reported; more details are provided by Zhang \cite{Zhang2005}.
+A systematic theoretical study of the convergence of the Legendre polynomials and the collocation method was presented by Boyd and Shen \cite{Boyd2001,Jieshen2011}.
+The asymptotic rate of convergence in the LCM has been previously reported; more details are provided by Canuto \cite{Canuto1988,Canuto2006}.